bbasil2012/SSLAC16/README.md

 ###Why it is “simple”:
 #####You need only 2 components and 5 wires for the full functionality.
+Or you can buy from the author full-featured controller PCB (NodeMCU + RTC + PCA9685 + battery compartment)
 #####No need to learn any programming language for micro-controllers.
 #####No need to install on your computer any big and fat development environment, compile the source code, fix it etc. The necessary components are easily accessible.
 #####Very low cost